HomeDing/homeding.github.io/start.md

 For some [boards](/boards.md) you can find reviews and summaries with a suitable the configuration of the system.

-The general procedures to setup the development environment can be found in the [setup instructions](/examples/setup.md).

 ## Web interface